isomerpages/moe-yishuntownsec/_co-curriculum/Cross Cultural Learning/Cross Cultural Trip to Taipei and Taitung, Taiwan.md

 In addition, YTzens had the opportunity to enjoy the beautiful and unspoilt nature in the last paradise of Taiwan – Taitung.
 In Taitung, they visited artists’ workshops and interacted with the artists.
 They also visited Pi Si Li Ang Cultural Centre, where they enjoyed a percussion performance by the young and talented aborigines.
 They also visited Taitung Forest Museum, where they actually climbed their way through the museum and tried outdoor cooking with coal.

-The Taiwan Immersion Programme had been a meaningful exposure for the Secondary 2 YTzens, prompting them to think more for the nature, and to be grateful for what they enjoy back in Singapore.
+The&nbsp;Taiwan&nbsp;Immersion Programme&nbsp;had been a meaningful exposure&nbsp;for&nbsp;the&nbsp;Secondary&nbsp;2&nbsp;YTzens, prompting them to think more&nbsp;for the nature, and to be grateful for what they enjoy back in Singapore.
 Through the trip, the students also gained maturity and learned to be more independent.

-“Through this trip, I’ve learnt a lot of knowledge which was not taught during lesson.
+“Through this trip,&nbsp;I’ve learnt a lot of knowledge which was not taught during lesson.
 Taiwanese are very friendly and cheerful, they always smiled, giving me a sense of ‘home’.
 Through the various activities, I learnt to appreciate the beauty of Taiwan through different perspectives.
 For example, at Toucheng farm, I learnt the importance of nature and why we should protect it.
 Taiwan’s culture is really different from ours and the more I get to know Taiwan, the more I love this place.”
 \-Tan Min Yi 2E5

 “The Taiwan cross-cultural trip taught us a lot, including language, values and scientific knowledge.
 When we were at the Forest Museum, we had to climb the rocks using ropes.
 Although my friend, Simone, failed repeatedly, she didn’t give up and faced the challenge bravely.
 Through the help of friends and her own perseverance, she managed to complete all activities.
 I think that her attitude was commendable and I learned a lot from her.”